FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 spanID := [8]byte{0xfe, 0xdc, 0xba, 0x98, 0x76, 0x54, 0x32, 0x10}
 ```

-With such an approach, it’s relatively easy to visualize client’s requests to FerretDB showing them as part of the initial client’s trace.
+Using this approach, it’s relatively easy to visualize client’s requests to FerretDB showing them as part of the original client trace.

-However, not all the operations support `comment` field.
-For example, `insert` or `listCollections` operations don’t have it.
+However, there are some limitations.
+Not all operations support the comment field.
+For instance, operations like `insert` or `listCollections` do not support it.

-Another problem with `comment` field is that it’s typed as string, and, in principle, any string can be passed there.
+Another challenge with the `comment` field is its handling in some MongoDB drivers, where it is typed as a string.
-In our example where we let FerretDB receive and parse tracing data through the comment, we need to decode the json passed
+This means that, in principle, any string can be passed.
+In our scenario, where we allow FerretDB to receive and parse
-in the comment (and the driver needs to encode it).
+tracing data through the `comment` field, the JSON must be correctly encoded by the driver and then decoded by FerretDB.

-A much better approach would be to have a special field to pass some additional request-related context, and it would
+A more robust solution would involve having a dedicated field for passing request-related context,
+and it would be ideal to establish a standard for such fields.
+For instance, it could be a BSON document with particular tracing-related fields.
-be great to agree on a standard for such fields.
-This way, we could have a more reliable way to pass context to the database.
+This would provide a more reliable method for passing context to the database.

-However, as such standard doesn't exist yet, let's take a look at an example application that works with FerretDB and
+Since such a standard does not yet exist, let’s explore an example application that interacts
-passes the tracing context through the `comment` field.
+with FerretDB and passes the tracing context using the `comment` field.

-For simplicity, most of error handling is omitted in the example below.
+For simplicity, most error handling is omitted in the example below.

 ```go
 package main